nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 pD->mf(); 		// calls D::mf
 ```

+In both cases you're invoking the member function `mf` on the object `x`.
+Because it's the same function and the same object in both cases, it should behave the same way, right?
+It might not.

-The reason for this two-faced behavior is that non-virtual functions like `B::mf` and `D::mf` are **statically bound**.
-That means that because `pB` is declared to be of type pointer-to-`B`, non-virtual functions invoked through `pB` will always be those defined for class `B`, even if `pB` points to an object of a class derived from `B`.
+Non-virtual functions like `B::mf` and `D::mf` are **<font color='red'>statically bound</font>**.
+That means that because `pB` is declared to be of type pointer-to-`B`, non-virtual functions invoked through `pB` will always be those defined for class `B`, even if `pB` points to an object of a class derived from `B`, as it does in this example.

-Virtual functions, on the other hand, are **dynamically bound**.

-If you are writing class `D` and you redefine a non-virtual function `mf` that you inherit from class `B`, `D` objects will likely exhibit inconsistent behavior.
-In
-particular, any given `D` object may act like either a `B` or a `D` when `mf` is called, and the determining factor will have nothing to do with the object itself, but with the declared type of the pointer or reference that points to it.
+Item 32 explains that `public` inheritance means is-a, and Item 34 describes why declaring a non-virtual function in a class establishes an invariant over specialization for that class.
+If `D` redefines `mf`, there is a contradiction in your design.

+1. If `D` really needs to implement `mf` differently from `B`, and if every `B` object — no matter how specialized — really has to use the `B` implementation for `mf`, then it's simply not true that every `D` is-a `B`.
+In that case, `D` shouldn't publicly inherit from `B`.
+2. On the other hand, if `D` really has to publicly inherit from `B`, and if `D` really needs to implement `mf` differently from `B`, then it's just not true that `mf` reflects an invariant over specialization for `B`.
+In that case, `mf` should be virtual.
+3. Finally, if every `D` really is-a `B`, and if `mf` really corresponds to an invariant over specialization for `B`, then `D` can't honestly need to redefine `mf`, and it shouldn't try to.

 ## Item 37: Never redefine a function's inherited default parameter value